 Paul M. Gelb represents mid-market clients with revenues ranging between $50-100 million in complex business matters.
 They span industries, including fashion, real estate, and health care.
 He provides business and regulatory counsel and, when necessary, litigates on their behalf in state and federal courts.

-Paul's clients have been as diverse as the Oakland Raiders, Warner/Chappell Music, Walmart, NextEra Energy, the Cabazon Band of Mission Indians, Fremont General Corporation, and Missoni.
-He also has represented clients in a variety of land use litigation and regulatory matters arising under the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act (FLPMA), the Endangered Species Act (ESA), and the National Historic Preservation Act (NHPA).
-These have involved litigation concerning mixed use development and energy projects around California.
+Paul has also represented clients in a variety of land use litigation and regulatory matters arising under the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), the Federal Land Policy and Management Act (FLPMA), the Endangered Species Act (ESA), and the National Historic Preservation Act (NHPA).

 - Defending against claims that challenged approval of a proposed project to repower a 49.5-megawatt wind farm in Riverside County, California, asserting that the plaintiff received insufficient notice of the project and that the proposed project would create a “waking” effect and deprive plaintiff’s down-wind project of substantial wind flow (defeated claims on motion to dismiss and summary judgment).
 Wind Energy Partnership, et al. v.
 NextEra Energy Resources, LLC, et al.